dharmab/hive/README.md

 - **name**: Name of the Docker Swarm service this dictionary defines.
 - **image**: Docker image that the service will run.
+- command: List containing command and arguments to run instead of the image's default.
+Example: `["ping", "-c", "5", "docker.com"]`
 - environment: Dictionary containing environment variables where each key is a variable name and each value is the variable's string value.
 Default: empty dictionary.
 - ports: List of host port bindings.
 Default: empty list.
   - **container**: Port inside the container to bind.